- Top three

 Reasons to avoid

-Actually, it would be more accurate to say that the Arte is De'Longhi's answer to the Sage/Breville Barista Touch, as this came out quite a few years before it.
-Coming in at around a grand, this is the smaller brother of Sage's The Oracle Touch.
-As such it is arguably a more universally appealing product, though it does have a few corners cut compared to the big boy.
+Coming in at around a grand, the Sage The Barista Touch is the smaller brother of Sage's The Oracle Touch.
+As such, it's arguably a more universally appealing product, though it does have a few corners cut compared to the big boy.

-First up there's only one boiler.
-The good thing about this is that it heats up even quicker than the Oracle (3 seconds), which is itself no slouch.
+First up, there's only one boiler.
+The good thing about this is that it heats up even quicker than the Oracle (three seconds), which is itself no slouch.
 The down side is you can't make coffee and steam milk at the same time.
 Which, to be honest, is not a heart-breaking deficiency.

-For a certain type of user, the Barista is an even better option than the Oracle, although I tend to think of it more as an espresso maker that has a grinder built in than a true 'bean to cup' machine.
+For a certain type of user, and for our reviewer who tested both of these machines, the Barista is an even better option than the Oracle, although I tend to think of it more as an espresso maker that has a grinder built in than a true 'bean to cup' machine.

 The best entry-level bean to cup coffee machine